Blockchain Technology Laboratory

 Research

-Information about our current research projects.
+Information about our ongoing and past research projects.

 FENTEC: Functional Encryption Technologies